An Ecuadorian Rain Forest Adventure into Earth's Greatest Ecosystem—the Amazon Basin

 stretching to the horizon.
 Once you land in the jungle town of Coca, a lodge representative arranges a private transfer to the city dock on the Napo River.
 The adventure begins as you board a covered motorized canoe for the 2.5-hour journey downriver, with a box lunch provided.
 The Napo River is a major tributary of the Amazon, and its milk-chocolate color attests to the heavy silt load it carries, flanked by verdant rain forest

 on either shore.

 At your takeout point, guides assist with luggage while you take a short walk through the forest to reach Lake Garzacocha—the Heron's Lagoon—where a waiting boat whisks you across to the main dock at La Selva.
 Enjoy a refreshing cocktail on arrival during a short briefing on the lodge and activities to come.
-On a short introductory nature walk this afternoon, accompanied by both local and professional naturalist guides, you'll begin to learn about the flora and fauna of the rain forest, astounding in its incredible biodiversity.
+On a short introductory nature walk this afternoon, accompanied by both local and professional naturalist guides, you begin to learn about the flora and fauna of the rain forest, astounding in its incredible biodiversity.

 Days 2–4: Exploring the Rain Forest

 Spend three full days on guided excursions into the wonders of the Amazon rain forest, traveling on foot, by dugout canoe and on motorized skiff.
 The lagoon can be an enticing place for fishermen to cast a line as well.
 While the specifics of your visit may differ based on the number of guests at the lodge, weather and the specific seasons of the year, you can anticipate daily itineraries such as these: